microsoft/VFSForGit/always-hydrate.md

 Side note on the existing prefetch verb: it's really two different commands in one, and it's unfortunate that they are combined.
-The command `gvfs prefetch --commits` is entirely different in its goals, usage, and implementation than either of `gvfs prefetch --files` or `gvfs prefetch - folders` (and the latter two can be combined with each other, but not with `--commits`).
+The command `gvfs prefetch --commits` is entirely different in its goals, usage, and implementation than either of `gvfs prefetch --files` or `gvfs prefetch --folders` (and the latter two can be combined with each other, but not with `--commits`).
 Ideally we would have had `gvfs prefetch-commits` and `gvfs prefetch-files` as two separate commands, which would have then led to a cleaner design for this new addition.
 I'm open to other suggestions here if anyone sees a better pattern for extending the current verbs.

-###Proposed UX for always-hydrate commands:
+### Proposed UX for always-hydrate commands:
 Adding new entries:

 Add an `--always-hydrate` flag to the existing `--files` and `--folders` variants of `gvfs prefetch`.